Lightning-AI/pytorch-lightning/docs/source/multi_gpu.rst

 ----------

-PytorchElastic
+TorchElastic
 --------------
-Lightning supports the use of PytorchElastic to enable fault-tolerent and elastic distributed job scheduling.
+Lightning supports the use of TorchElastic to enable fault-tolerant and elastic distributed job scheduling.
 To use it, specify the 'ddp' or 'ddp2' backend and the number of gpus you want to use in the trainer.

 .. code-block:: python

     Trainer(gpus=8, accelerator='ddp')

-Following the `PytorchElastic Quickstart documentation <https://pytorch.org/elastic/latest/quickstart.html>`_, you then need to start a single-node etcd server on one of the hosts:
+Following the `TorchElastic Quickstart documentation <https://pytorch.org/elastic/latest/quickstart.html>`_, you then need to start a single-node etcd server on one of the hosts:

 .. code-block:: bash